pandas-dev/pandas/doc/source/advanced.rst

 CategoricalIndex
 ~~~~~~~~~~~~~~~~

-.. versionadded:: 0.16.1

-We introduce a ``CategoricalIndex``, a new type of index object that is useful for supporting
+``CategoricalIndex`` is a type of index that is useful for supporting
 indexing with duplicates.
-This is a container around a ``Categorical`` (introduced in v0.15.0)
+This is a container around a ``Categorical``
 and allows efficient indexing and storage of an index with a large number of duplicated elements.
-Prior to 0.16.1,
-setting the index of a ``DataFrame/Series`` with a ``category`` dtype would convert this to regular object-based ``Index``.

 .. ipython:: python